ammbra/developer/java-panama/environment.md

 ![Cloud Editor default layout](images/cs-ce-horizontal.png)

-💡 Cloud Editor runs in the Cloud Shell VM but you don't have to start Cloud Shell prior to use Cloud Editor.
+💡 Cloud Editor runs in the Cloud Shell VM, but you don't have to start Cloud Shell prior to use Cloud Editor.
 If you don't, the Cloud Shell VM will automatically be started when Cloud Editor is launched.
-It is although required to perform Task 3 before launching Cloud Editor to have Java 19 properly set in Cloud Editor.
+It is although required to perform Task 3 before launching Cloud Editor to have Java 20 properly set in Cloud Editor.

-We suggest to perform the labs in a sepecifc directory.
+We suggest to perform the labs in a specif directory.

 ```text
 <copy>mkdir ~/lab</copy>
 ```

-And open this directory in Cloud Editor, **File**, **Open...** and select this new directory.
+In Cloud Editor, “Open Workspace” and point to the directory containing the Lab source code.
 Cloud Editor will restart and from now on, all new files will be created in that directory.

 By default, Cloud Shell and Cloud Editor use a stacked layout.
 You can adjust this layout to match your preferences by clicking on the top-left **View** option.